-Firefighter Tolley died battling blaze caused by incense, FDNY says
+Firefighter William Tolley's funeral plans announced ahead of Queens bunting ceremony - amNewYork

 “He had a good sense of humor.
 He seemed like a fun-loving guy,” he said.

-Joseph Kunkel, a chaplain with the New York State Chaplain Task Force, was at Tolley’s station Thursday night waiting for the firefighters to come back from the hospital.
+Joseph Kunkel, a chaplain with the New York State Chaplain Task Force, was at Tolley’s fire company Thursday night waiting for his fellow firefighters to come back from the hospital.

 “We’re here for when they start coming back,” he said.
 “Some may want to say a prayer.
 Some may want to talk.”